tuxtof/SE-Training-Automation-Calm/active_directory/active_directory_setup.rst

 **Step 5 — Adding Workshop Users & Group**
 ******************************************

-In this step we will run a powershell script that will create the "Bootcamp Users" AD group, and user01-user20 (also adding them to the Bootcamp Users group)
+In this step we will run a powershell script that will create the "training Users" AD group, and user01-user20 (also adding them to the training Users group)

 **Copy the contents of the following script and csv, and create the files on the Server in "C:\\scripts"** add-users.ps1_ and add-users.csv_

-1. Log into the DC VM
+1. Log into the DC VM with a Remote Desktop connection
 2. create a directory called "scripts" at the root of C:
 3. Create a directory called "logs" in "c:\\scripts"
 4. Copy over the add-users.ps1 and add-users.csv to "C:\\scripts"